lanl/SEPIA/docs/snippets.rst

 =====================

 Unlike notebooks, these are not self-contained examples, but are meant to be a quick reference for specific tasks.
+These are not necessarily exhaustive examples; see full class documentation for all possible arguments and options.

 :ref:`SepiaData inputs`